Mardi Gras is a tradition in many places around the World, but nowhere does it like New Orleans

 - Masks are required by law for the float riders

 - Parades are planned by Krewes – a sort of club – that pay for and own the floats.
-Dues for these Krewes range for $20 to thousands.
+Dues for these Krewes range from $20 to thousands.
 Krewe members have to pay for their own costumes, beads, security and clean-up.
 There are over 50 registered Krewes in South Louisiana and 3 super-Krewes.

 To start our tour we headed to the department where the characters and objects that adorn the floats are created.
 These are collectively known as props.
 Whilst the floats themselves are owned by the krewes the props are owned by the companies that create them.
 Most of the props are cut and created from sheets of styrofoam (polystyrene to my British brethren) that are stuck together and moulded.
 I have a real issue with the feel and particularly the sound of styrofoam being cut (it is the squeaky sound) so there is no way I could work here!
-Anyway, after the props have been cut to shape, they are covered with paper mache to provide a smoothe surface for painting.
+Anyway, after the props have been cut to shape, they are covered with paper mache to provide a smooth surface for painting.

 Our journey continued through the factory, where there are many more figures to be seen of every shape and size.
 There are also some of the final 2019 floats, complete with their props attached, awaiting remodelling for the 2020 Mardi Gras season.
 Each year the krewes decide on a new theme and work with the designers at places like Kerns to execute these concepts.
 The props are recycled often, with bits being hewn off or stuck on.
 We also got to see some floats in a stripped-down form undoing a major remodel.

 There is one large room with a robotic arm, lovingly called Pixie, after a former much-loved worker who died of cancer.
 Whilst much of the work on creating the props is done by people, Pixie enables some work to be done at a greater rate.